Mauve | Source: How colour takes us on a journey

 watercolor on paper © Hilma af Klint

 Mauve is a fugitive colour.
-Used as a noun, mauve historically describes a bright purple synthetic dye; as an adjective mauve is the delicate pastel purple of wildflowers.
-It blooms, then fades; it finds you at dusk, steals into the night and vanishes at the break of dawn.
+Used as a noun, mauve historically describes a bright purple synthetic dye; as an adjective it is the delicate pastel purple of wildflowers.
+It blooms then fades; it finds you at dusk, steals through the shades of night and vanishes at the break of dawn.
 It’s the colour of spontaneous attraction and unrequited love.
-From the noble family of purples, once reserved exclusively for nobility, it can bestow grace on the wearer and inspire awe in a painting.
-When it comes out, everyone wants a piece of it, but it shrinks like the violet and retreats into the shadows.
+From the royal family of purples, once reserved exclusively for nobility, it can bestow grace on the wearer and inspire awe in a painting.
+When it appears, everyone wants a piece of it, but it shrinks like the violet and retreats into the shadows.
 It’s a bruise you can’t hide, or a colour that matches your eyes.
 “Mauve is chimera,” said Derek Jarman.

 Nabokov’s Favorite Word Is Mauve, Ben Blatt, 2017.

-Mauve is a tertiary colour, and three is the magic number when it comes to the artist’s palette.
+Mauve is a tertiary colour, and three is the magic number when it comes to an artist’s palette.
 Blatt humorously describes how you can hear an author’s voice in their three favourite words: “Civility, fancying, imprudence.
 If you guessed Austen, you are correct”, and artists tend to use colours in this way also.
-It’s a holy trinity that goes back to medieval artists use of ultramarine, crimson and gold.
-With the advent of synthetic pigments, artists accessed a whole new world of colour.
+It’s a holy trinity that goes back to the medieval artist’s use of ultramarine, crimson and gold.
+However, with the advent of synthetic pigments, artists accessed a whole new world of colour.
 Van Gogh adored yellow, at first ochre, then the newly-discovered cadmium and chrome yellow.
 To these he added complimentary violet and mauve, later describing his work Field with Irises as, “A Japanese dream in which I saw the power of the entirety of life in the combination of colours”.

 This completely modern palette offered a kaleidoscope that opened new artistic horizons, entire ways of seeing.
-It runs through the Impressionists, Post Impressionists and one of the first abstract artists of the 20th century, Hilma af Klint, in an unmissable show at The Guggenheim New York.
+It runs through the Impressionists, Post Impressionists and one of the first abstract artists of the 20th century, Hilma af Klint, as revealed in a superb retrospective at The Guggenheim New York in March-April 2019 .
 Paintings for the Future showcases her transcendent Temple Series: 193 paintings made between 1906 and 1915.
-Because her vision extended beyond the conceptual framework of her era, one that channels a symbiotic relationship between creativity and nature, these works remained in the shadows until almost a century later.
-In the largest of these works we see abstract, biomorphic doodles against a light-mauve background.
+Because her vision extended beyond the conceptual framework of her era, a vision that channeled a symbiotic relationship between creativity and nature, these works remained in the shadows until almost a century later.
+In the largest we see abstract, biomorphic doodles against a light-mauve background.
 Shown alongside some of her detailed botanical drawings, these images communicate a love of nature through prayer like observation of organic forms.
 They are euphoric.

 She was learning to love moments, to love moments for themselves, 2017